Game Management Unit 44A

 The areas northwest of Wickenburg to Alamo Lake are dotted with stock ponds.
 Just about every dirt road between the dirt Alamo road and State Route 71 between Highway 93 and Aguila will eventually end at a stock pond.
 There are several stock ponds west of Highway 93 north of the dirt Alamo Road and east of the Black Mountains.

-Overview: The outlook for quail should be average or above for 2015.
-A good hatch is expected this spring, which means the overall population should be up from last year.
+Overview: The outlook for quail is dependent on winter rainfall should be average or above going into this next season.
 Hunters can expect to see fairly large coveys around the agricultural fields and around the base of the mountains.
 Hunters are reminded not to camp within a quarter mile of a stock tank or catchment and not shoot within a quarter mile of an occupied structure.

 The Centennial Wash between Salome and Aguila should be a good spot for quail.
 Both the Harquahala Mtns. and Harcuvar Mtns. are currently supporting fair numbers of quail around the base of the mountains.
 The Black Mountains and the upper end of Alamo Lake also have a good number of birds.

 Areas: Quail can be found throughout all elevations in Unit 44A from 500 to 5,000 feet.
 Quality bird hunting is usually found along the foothill areas within this unit.
 The large lower elevation washes also have concentrations of quail.
 Such washes have a variety of ironwood, mesquite and Palo verde trees that quail favor.
 The desert surrounding the agricultural fields consistently holds good numbers of birds and is usually unaffected by lack of summer rains.
 Remember large portions of the agricultural fields are privately owned and some are closed to hunting.
 Quail are not totally dependent on open water but are often found near a water source.